frances-uy/frances-uy.github.io/projects/sudoku-solver.md

     	// solution found
           return true;
       }

-      // try each number from 1 to 9 in the empty cell by assigning num to sudoku[row][col]
-      // check to see if the resulting grid is still valid using the checkSudoku() method
-      // if the grid is valid, the code proceeds to check if the rest of the grid
-      // can be filled recursively by calling the fillSudoku() method on the updated grid
-      // otherwise, the loop continues to try the next number. for (int num = 1; num <= 9; num++) {
+      for (int num = 1; num <= 9; num++) {
           sudoku[row][col] = num;
           if (checkSudoku(sudoku, allFilled)) {